Impact partner profile

 Expanding their reach

-One Heart Worldwide aims to support Nepal’s national plan to provide quality Maternal and Newborn Health services to all rural, pregnant women and their newborn infants.
-By the end of 2021, they aim to have impacted over 360,000 pregnancies in Nepal over the twelve years of the program.
+One Heart Worldwide aim to support Nepal’s national plan to provide quality Maternal and Newborn Health services to all rural, pregnant women and their newborn infants.
+By the end of 2025, they aim to have impacted over 629,000 pregnancies in Nepal over the fifteen years of the program.

 Decreasing maternal and neonatal mortality